 Is there anything more stubborn than belly fat?
 No matter how you try to whittle down your middle, that spare tire seems to cling to your waistline for dear life.
-To make matters worse, stressing about it won't help.
-In fact, it can be the reason why you’re not losing the extra belly fat in the first place.
+Stressing about it won't help — and in fact, it might even be the reason that extra belly fat appeared in the first place.

 Unfortunately, stress — and the body's triggered response to it — is unavoidable.
 So, what can you do to mitigate its effect on your waistline?
 Read on for expert tips to beat the stress-induced belly bulge.

-You need to catch your ZZZs if you want to fight stress belly.
-According to Turner, sleep not only lowers cortisol levels, but is also produces growth hormone and melatonin — fat-fighting hormones that support healthy muscle mass.
-A good night's rest also helps maintain levels of leptin, a hormone which is important for healthy appetite control.
+You need to catch your zzzs if you want to fight stress.
+Quality slumber not only has the power to lower cortisol levels, but it also produces growth hormone and melatonin — fat-fighting hormones that support healthy muscle mass.
+A good night's rest also helps maintain levels of leptin, a hormone that's important for healthy appetite control.

 2. Don't Skip Meals

-Dr. Gottfried agrees.
-Consumed at dinner, carbs like quinoa, sweet potatoes, and yucca, which are digested slowly and don't raise blood sugar excessively, help activate the genes of weight loss, including the ones that code for adiponectin, a hormone known to reduce belly fat and inflammation.
-Plus, carbs raise your serotonin levels, which help with sleep, an essential best fat-burning activity, says Turner.
+Complex carbs like quinoa, sweet potatoes and yucca are digested slowly and don't raise blood sugar excessively, says Dr. Gottfried.
+They also help activate the genes of weight loss, including the ones that code for adiponectin, a hormone known to reduce belly fat and inflammation.

-So, the next time you reach for a bottle of wine, consider running yourself a relaxing hot bath instead.
-Soaking in a tub can burn calories and help lower blood sugar, according to a 2017 study published in the journal Temperature.
+So the next time you're tempted to reach for that glass of wine, consider running yourself a relaxing hot bath instead.
+Soaking in a tub can burn calories and may help lower blood sugar, according to a small, March 2017 study in Temperature involving lean and overweight men.

-Not only do highly processed foods contain heaps of added sugar and lots of empty calories without any nutritional benefits, they also contain endocrine disruptors like preservatives that can cause hormonal imbalances, says Caroline M. Apovian, M.D., researcher and professor of diabetes and endocrinology at Boston University School of Medicine.
+Not only do highly processed foods contain heaps of added sugar and lots of empty calories without any nutritional benefits, they also contain endocrine disruptors like preservatives that can cause hormonal imbalances, says Caroline Apovian, MD, an obesity and diabetes researcher and professor of diabetes and endocrinology at Boston University School of Medicine.

 This may cause a chain reaction leading to more visceral fat, the deep fatty tissue that lies beneath your abdominal wall, which can result in a host of health problems, including metabolic syndrome — a group of symptoms that signal an increased risk for heart disease, diabetes and stroke.